This is a guest post by Andrew Jamieson, based on a problem we solved together.

 which simplifies to

-In the figure below we plot T1000T_{1000} for values of kk ranging from 11 to 1010 (including decimals).
+In the figure below we plot for values of ranging from to (including decimals).
 See the appendix for Python and Mathematica code to generate this.

 This seems very well-behaved!
 Motivated by this if we investigate a bit closer, when looking at the actual values, a suspicious looking pattern of the total optimal time required to complete the race is revealed: